1910 U.S. National Championships (tennis)

-The 1910 U.S. National Championships (now known as the US Open) took place on the outdoor grass courts at the Newport Casino in Newport, United States.
-The men's singles tournament ran from 15 August until 25 August while the women's singles and doubles championship took place from 20 June to 26 June at the Philadelphia Cricket Club in Chestnut Hill.
+The 1910 U.S. National Championships (now known as the US Open) took place on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
+The men's singles tournament ran from August 15 until August 25 while the women's singles and doubles championship took place from June 20 to June 26 at the Philadelphia Cricket Club in Chestnut Hill.
 It was the 30th staging of the U.S. National Championships, and the third Grand Slam tennis event of the year.